soijen/soijen.github.io/_products/en/prints-posters/Vermont/montpelier.md

 - cityscape
 - vermont
 ---
-This Montpelier cityscape art print highlights the iconic buildings and monuments in Montpelier - the state capital of Vermont.
-Reprinted with care on thick, archival, environmentally friendly paper.
+This Montpelier cityscape art print highlights the iconic buildings and monuments in Montpelier, the state capital of Vermont, arranged like a city skyline.
+Printed with care on thick, archival, responsibly sourced paper.
+Features the State House, Hubbarb Park, City Hall, Vermont Historical Society Museum, the Capital City Farmer's Market and more.

-This 5x7” (127x178 mm) print fits in standard frames and makes the perfect gift or a special addition to decorate your home.
+To give back to the wild places we love, we donate at least 1% of our sales to organizations dedicated to environmental conservation.
+We are proud use recycled and responsibly sourced materials to create our products.
+Made in USA.

+Materials and Packaging:
+5 x 7”, 8 x 10” and 11 x 14” sizes are printed on thick 130lb recycled, FSC-certified cardstock.
+This archival paper is acid-free, lignin-free.
+Prints are packaged with rigid chipboard backing to prevent bending and protected by an Eco Clear plant-based PLA sleeve that is certified compostable.

+11x17 size is printed on 100lb recycled, FSC-certified cardstock.
+This archival paper is acid-free, lignin-free.
+Packaged rolled and shipped in a rigid square poster tube.

+Note: Frame not included.